-We know that DirectAdmin is your new home and you may need support to get to know DirectAdmin and settle things.
-We will produce tutorials and regularly publish so that you won’t feel left behind.
+We know that DirectAdmin is your new home, and you may need support to get to know DirectAdmin and settle things.
+We will produce tutorials and regularly publish them so that you won’t feel left behind.

 For a quick resolution, we will extend our hands to meet your requirements.